gered/clj-hl7-fhir/README.md

 (get-resource server-url :patient 1654 :version 3)
 => {
     ; ... similar to the above example resource return value ...
     }

+; reading a resource via relative URL (this was taken from the ; patient resource retrieved above)
+(get-resource server-url "Organization/1.3.6.1.4.1.12201")
+=> {:resourceType "Organization"
+    ; ... full resource contents ommitted ...
+    }

 ; trying to read an invalid resource